abangfarhan/abangfarhan.github.io/_posts/2023-11-04-data-wrangling-mini-project.md

 ## Introduction

 Recently, I joined a small competition held by [Pacmann](https://pacmann.io/) (an online course provider for data science courses).
 In it, the participants were tasked to transform some data to a certain specification.
 My submission was chosen as one of the top 3, and this post will briefly explain how I solved the problem.
-You can go to [the repo](https://github.com/abangfarhan/pacmann-wrangling-product-survey) to see the fulll submission; it also contains the CSV files that needed to be transformed.
+You can go to [the repo](https://github.com/abangfarhan/pacmann-wrangling-product-survey) to see the full submission; it also contains the CSV files that needed to be transformed.

 ## The Problem